Brendan Coyle: Early life

-Brendan Coyle was born David Coyle in Corby on 2 December 1962, the son of a Scottish mother and Irish father.
-He has an older brother named Shaun, who works as a butcher.
+Brendan Coyle was born David Coyle in Corby, Northamptonshire, on 2 December 1962, the son of a Patrick B. Coyle and Bedelia M. B. Anderson.
+He has an older brother, Shaun.
 Due to his British birth and Irish heritage, he holds both British and Irish citizenship.
 He is the great-nephew of football manager Sir Matt Busby.
 He studied drama in Dublin in 1981 and received a scholarship to Mountview Academy of Theatre Arts in London in 1983.

 Career

 Coyle received a Laurence Olivier Award in 1999 for his performance in Conor McPherson's The Weir and won a New York Critics Theater World Award for Outstanding Broadway Debut for the same play in its New York production.
 In 2001, Coyle appeared in the film Conspiracy as Gestapo Chief Heinrich Müller.
-He played Kaz Sweeney in the British drama, True Dare Kiss, and Nicholas Higgins in North & South for the BBC.
+He played Kaz Sweeney in the British drama True Dare Kiss, and Nicholas Higgins in North & South for the BBC.

 From 2008 he played Robert Timmins in three BBC series based on the Lark Rise to Candleford novels, written by Flora Thompson.
 In 2010, he began playing John Bates, valet and former British Army batman to the Earl of Grantham in Julian Fellowes's period drama series, Downton Abbey.
 Fellowes wrote the part for Coyle, and it won him nominations for a BAFTA and IFTA, as well as a nomination for the Primetime Emmy Awards as Outstanding Supporting Actor in a Drama Series in 2012.
 He also won three Screen Actors Guild Awards 2013–16.
 Coyle also played the character of Terry Starling in the short-lived Sky comedy series Starlings.

 Personal life

 Coyle divides his time between London and Norfolk.
-He is a fan of the football team Manchester United FC, which was famously managed by his great-uncle Matt Busby.
+He is a fan of the football team Manchester United FC, which was managed by his great-uncle Matt Busby.